DheerajKumarRana/amazon-clone/README.md

 # The-Amazone-clone
-In this file we are practicing our HTML And CSS concepts.
+In this file we are practising our HTML And CSS concepts.